bpolaszek/bentools-etl/README.md

 Advanced usage
 --------------

-This is not documented yet but if you look further, you'll know how to skip items, and abort an ETL operation.
+This is not documented yet but if you dive into the code, you'll easily figure out how to skip items, and even abort an ETL operation.
 You can also use a `Logger` to check what's going on and a framework-agnostic `EventDispatcher` (Symfony bridge provided) to hook into the ETL process.

 License
 -------